 Different environments on the property support a diverse number of wildlife and invertebrate species.

-Warm temperate rainforest covers half of the property with a small area of subtropical rainforest around a former dam, now a pond supporting an abundance of aquatic life.
-In 2017 the NSW Office of Environment & Heritage approved a Voluntary Conservation Agreement (VCA) on this rainforest remnant to protect it in perpetuity.
+Warm temperate rainforest covers half of the property with small areas of subtropical rainforest scattered in our forest including around a former dam, now a pond which supports an abundance of aquatic life.
+In 2017 the NSW Office of Environment & Heritage approved a Voluntary Conservation Agreement (VCA) on this 10 acre rainforest remnant to protect it in perpetuity.

-An area of grassland in two of our ex-paddocks provides flight corridors for butterflies and moths.
-It supports those species that feed on grasses and the edge of the developing rainforest.
-Clearings under two power lines also provide Lepidoptera flight corridors.
+Shrinking areas of kikuyu grassland in our two ex-paddocks (totaling 10 acres) provide flight corridors for butterflies and moths.
+They also support those species whose caterpillars feed on grasses and the maturing edge of the developing rainforest.
+Clearings under two power lines also provide lepidoptera flight corridors and breeding zones for grass feeding lepidoptera.

-We are revegetating sub-tropical and warm temperate rainforest on approximately 1.5 – 2 hectares (4 – 5 acres) of former kikuyu covered paddocks.
-Frost occurs where there is no tree cover which means first planting pioneer species to protect more vulnerable rainforest species.
+We are revegetating subtropical and warm temperate rainforest on approximately 1.5 – 2 hectares (4 – 5 acres) of former kikuyu covered paddocks.
+Frost problems are diminishing but remain where there is no tree cover which means when planting we first need to plant frost hardy pioneer species which later protect more vulnerable rainforest species against the severe cold on winter nights.
 Paths are maintained through the planted areas to assist with maintenance and allow viewing of the emerging young rainforest.
-As it develops so the number and diversity of wildlife species increases.
+As flora develops so the number and diversity of wildlife species increases.
+The marsupial wildlife will in turn help to kill off the kikuyu initially under the developing trees, no human grass removal activity is required.

-The first plantings were made in 2016 when we received a 10-year grant through Jaligiirr Biodiversity Alliance Inc. to plant a rainforest wildlife corridor connecting the local NSW National Park with our remnant rainforests.
-These were cold hardy local pioneer species planted along the western boundary of our smallest paddock.
-The following year rainforest species were planted amongst the ‘cold hardy’ plantings.
-Much of the rest of this former paddock has been planted with rainforest species.
-There is also a considerable amount of self-seeding now happening as birds return to our property.
+In our smaller second paddock the first plantings were made in 2016 when we received a 10-year grant through Jaliigirr Biodiversity Alliance Inc. to plant a rainforest wildlife corridor connecting the local NSW National Park with our remnant rainforests which are covered by a Voluntary Conservation Agreement.
+We commenced planting in November 2016 with cold hardy local pioneer species planted along the western boundary of our smallest paddock.
+This not only provided the link between two areas of rainforest but served as a wind break along much of our western boundary.
+Two years later rainforest species were planted amongst the cold hardy pioneer plantings.
+We planted over 900 plants in what turned out to be drought conditions for the Plateau.
+With no water source on our western boundary we managed to keep our losses to well under 5% by watering the young plants using watering cans.
+Much of the rest of this former paddock has since been planted with rainforest species.
+We estimate we have planted in excess of 3,500 plants since starting this rainforest project.
+Today a considerable amount of self-seeding is happening as birds return to our property in considerable numbers.

-Many of the rainforest species are food plants for moths (and butterflies) with the number of moth species coming to the moth light having increased over the years.
+Many of the rainforest species planted are food plants for moths (and butterflies) with the number of species coming to our moth light having increased over the years.
+We remain excited about what Lepidoptera finds might be ahead of us.
+We have in excess of 190 native tree species now growing on our property and are hopeful they might attract new Lepidoptera species also.